div8cn/ansible-maas-control/README.md

 * Working MAAS server and SSH access to this server.
 * All vlans should be defined on the required interfaces of your rack controller(s).
 You cannot do this from the MAAS API.
+* For backup with restic to S3 a bucket with access and secret key should be available.

 ## Limitations

-* Creation of seperate DNS records (A, CNAME etc) is not yet supported.
+* Creation of separate DNS records (A, CNAME etc) is not yet supported.
-* Breakdown of network and devices are not yet supported.
-* Currently the MAAS API does not allow to connect a fabric to an interface.
-  You have to do this by hand via the web interface at the moment.
-Vlans in MAAS are defined on fabrics.

 ## Role Variables